A Brief History

 All of the College's educational programs have evolved over years of study and include curriculums that integrate the methodologies of the East and the West for both preventative and curative medicine.
 One of the largest schools of holistic medicine in the country, New York College has one of the largest out-patient teaching clinical facilities where all of our students perform their clinical internship.

-Now located in an 70,000 square foot campus in Syosset, New York, as well as owning a 35-acre medical facility in Luo Yang, China, and approved to be called New York College of Health Professions in 2002, the school continues to be a leader and pioneer in the field of Holistic health.
+Approved to be called New York College of Health Professions in 2002, the College is located in an 40,000 square foot campus in Syosset, New York with three additional locations in New York City.
+The school continues to be a leader and pioneer in the field of Holistic health.

 ** 89 Washington Ave., Albany, NY 12234